JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 In this tutorial, we'll go over the steps needed to load images in Horta and view them.

+{{% alert title="HortaCloud-focused" color="primary" %}}
+This tutorial is focused on HortaCloud.
+However, most of it applies to the desktop version of Horta as well.
+If you can launch Horta on the desktop, and you see data in the Data Explorer, you should be able to follow most of the other steps of the tutorial.
+{{% /alert %}}

 ## Prerequisites

 - You should be able to log into HortaCloud and launch the Horta application.